IUPAC/Dissociation-Constants/README.md

  - **Perrin**: International Union of Pure and Applied Chemistry, DD Perrin. *Dissociation Constants of Organic Bases in Aqueous Solution*; Butterworths, 1965
  - **Perrin Supplement**: International Union of Pure and Applied Chemistry, DD Perrin. *Dissociation Constants of Organic Bases in Aqueous Solution, Supplement*;  Butterworths, 1972

 With permission from the copyright holder, the International Union of Pure and Applied Chemistry (IUPAC), the reference books were scanned, converted to digital data, checked for accuracy, and curated for accessibility, interoperability, and reusability between the dates of Friday, Sept.
 10, 2021 and Thursday, Sept.
-15, 2022 by Jonathan Zheng (jonzheng@mit.edu).
+15, 2022 by Jonathan Zheng.
 Further processing and curation was performed between Jan.
 8, 2024 to Feb.
-22, 2024 by Jonathan Zheng and Olivier Lafontant-Joseph (olivj23@mit.edu).
+22, 2024 by Jonathan Zheng and Olivier Lafontant-Joseph.
 Further updates were committed on: July 10th, 2024, and March 21st, 2025.

 ## Contributors:
 Jonathan Zheng

 https://orcid.org/0000-0002-4863-1325

-Green Group, Department of Chemical Engineering

-Massachusetts Institute of Technology
+TU Wien, Institute of Materials Chemistry, Heid Group

-jonzheng@mit.edu
+jonathan.zheng@tuwien.ac.at

+---

 Olivier Lafontant-Joseph

-Green Group, Department of Chemical Engineering

-Massachusetts Institute of Technology
+Massachusetts Institute of Technology, Department of Chemical Engineering, Green Group

 olivj23@mit.edu

 ## License
-Copyright &copy; 2025 International Union of Pure and Applied Chemistry.
+Copyright &copy; 2026 International Union of Pure and Applied Chemistry.

 This material is available for reuse under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license with the following attribution: Reproduced by permission of International Union of Pure and Applied Chemistry.

 ## Recommended Citation
+Citations should refer to the Zenodo repository:
-Zheng, Jonathan W. and Lafontant-Joseph, Olivier.
-(2025) IUPAC Digitized pKa Dataset, v2.3d.
-Copyright &copy; 2025 International Union of Pure and Applied Chemistry (IUPAC), The dataset is reproduced by permission of IUPAC and is licensed under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-Access at https://doi.org/10.5281/zenodo.7236453.
+> Zheng, Jonathan W. and Lafontant-Joseph, Olivier.
+(2026) IUPAC Digitized pKa Dataset, v2.3e.
+Copyright &copy; 2026 International Union of Pure and Applied Chemistry (IUPAC), The dataset is reproduced by permission of IUPAC and is licensed under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+Access at https://doi.org/10.5281/zenodo.7236452.

+The manuscript in *RSC Advances* may also be cited:

+>Zheng, Jonathan W., Lafontant-Joseph, Olivier, and Green, William H. Digitized Dataset of Aqueous Acid Dissociation Constants.
+RSC Advances 16.23 (2026): 21397-21412.

 This GitHub repository serves as a working copy for the dataset.
 Please refer to the Zenodo DOI badge linked at the top of this README.